ArturZak-269/Currency-Converter/README.md

 * [Author](#author)

 ## Description
 My website boasts a dynamic currency converter feature that supports five major currencies: PLN, GBP, USD, TRY, and EUR.
 This interactive tool empowers users to swiftly convert between these currencies, offering convenience and efficiency for financial calculations.
-Website provides a seamless experience to quickly obtain accurate conversions among these currencies.
+It provides a seamless experience to quickly obtain accurate conversions among these currencies.

 ## Technologies Used
 - HTML